Delaware Auto Insurance [Rates + Cheap Coverage Guide]

-Interesting Fact: In Delaware, an overwhelming amount of people have two cars gracing their driveways.
+Interesting fact: In Delaware, an overwhelming amount of people have two cars gracing their driveways.

 In 2016, over 20 percent of Delaware households had one car, 42.6 percent had two, and 21 percent had three.
 Check out this four-year trend comparing Delaware to the U.S. average:

 Employees in Delaware find that it doesn’t take them too much time to get to work.
-Check out the average commute times for 2016:

-Interesting Fact: About nine percent of the Delaware workforce have super-commutes, and a little over 21,000 Delaware residents have commutes that span all three counties.
+Interesting fact: About nine percent of the Delaware workforce have super-commutes, and a little over 21,000 Delaware residents have commutes that span all three counties.

 On the topic of commutes, most Delaware residents seem to like to go at it alone: